Junk DNA Hypothesis: Pruning Small Pre-Trained Weights Irreversibly and Monotonically Impairs "Difficult" Downstream Tasks in LLMs: Introduction

 \section{Introduction}

-The human genome, an astonishing compilation of three billion DNA base pairs, reveals a fascinating dichotomy.
-Approximately 2\% of this vast genetic landscape encodes proteins, leaving the remaining portion seemingly superfluous~\citep{carey2015junk}.
-This non-coding section of the genome has earned the moniker ``Junk DNA''~\citep{Ohno1972SoM}, positing that large genomes would inevitably harbor non-coding sequences, passively accumulated over millennia, devoid of any protein-coding capacity.
-Yet over the past decade, this notion was challenged it has become evident that at least some of these seemingly extraneous DNAs play essential roles in cellular function.
-For example, these regions of DNA contain vital sequences that act as regulatory elements~\citep{zheng2010role}.
-Specialized proteins known as transcription factors bind to these elements, orchestrating the intricate dance of gene transcription, either activating or repressing it.
-This revelation underscores the intricate and functional complexity of what was once considered ``Junk DNA'', revealing previously hidden layers of genetic regulation.

-In a parallel vein, a prevailing belief in the realm of deep neural networks bears resemblance to the notion of Junk DNA in biology.
-This belief suggests that a substantial portion of parameters, particularly those with low magnitude, within deep neural networks lack significance and can be vastly pruned across various architectures and applications~\citep{han2015deep,gale2019state,frankle2018the,mocanu2018scalable,liu2022don,chen2020lottery}.
-Moreover, as model sizes continue to expand, the volume of redundant parameters is poised to escalate ~\citep{liu2022unreasonable}.
-This principle extends its effectiveness even to billion-level Large Language Models (LLMs) ~\citep{jaiswal2023emergence,frantar2023sparsegpt,sun2023simple}.
-With the negligible loss in performance stemming from the absence of low-magnitude weights, a widely held belief has taken root: these small-magnitude weights are essentially superfluous components that make scant contribution to the model's functionality.
-At this juncture, it behooves us to pause and pose a question: \textit{Could there be crucial facets overlooked in the context of whether these low-magnitude weights are truly inconsequential artifacts for large-scale models?}
+A prevailing belief suggests that neural networks contain \textbf{significant and non-significant components} across their parameters that record necessary or unnecessary expertise respectively to handle a task, which forms the inherent basis of numerous model compression techniques \cite{han2015deep}.
+Moreover, as model sizes continue to expand, the volume of redundant parameters is poised to escalate ~\citep{liu2022unreasonable,kim2021bert}.
+This principle extends its effectiveness even to billion-level Large Language Models (LLMs) ~\citep{jaiswal2023emergence,frantar2023sparsegpt,hu2021lora,lin2023awq}.
+With the negligible loss in performance stemming from the absence of non-significant components, a widely held belief has taken root: these non-significant components are essentially superfluous components that make a scant contribution to the model's functionality.
+Yet we pause and pose a question: \textit{Could there be crucial facets overlooked in the context of whether these non-significant components are truly inconsequential artifacts for large-scale models?}